Karyn Dwyer: Career

 After moving to Toronto, Dwyer landed her first film role acting opposite David Cronenberg in the independent Canadian film Boozecan.
 She wrote and starred in her one-woman show Bad Girls at the Rivoli in Toronto.
 In 1994 she played Phoebe in As You Like It opposite Seana McKenna and Albert Schultz in the Du Maurier World Stage Theatre Festival.

 In 1999 Dwyer starred as the 19-year-old Maggie in the lesbian-themed film Better Than Chocolate, winning the role over hundreds of others who auditioned in a cross Canada search.
 The film won numerous audience choice awards at film festivals all around the world, was ranked 31st on The Hollywood Reporters Top 200 independent films list of 1999.
-It had one of Canada's highest international box office grosses and earn Dwyer a loyal cult following.
+It had one of Canada's highest international box office grosses and earned Dwyer a loyal cult following.
 Better Than Chocolate opened to rave reviews at both the Berlin Film Festival and the Vancouver International Film Festival.
 It was hailed by "Variety" as a terrifically entertaining romantic comedy.
 "The Hollywood Reporter" called Dwyer the film's heart and soul.
 Better Than Chocolate ranked 31 on "The Hollywood Reporter"'s list of best independent films.
 The "Chicago Tribune" review declared that the highlight of the movie is unquestionably Dwyer's performance as Maggie.

 Also that year, Dwyer played Summer Falls in the bigger budget studio film Superstar, with Molly Shannon and Will Ferrell and produced by Lorne Michaels.
 Dwyer returned to the stage playing the title role in Native Earth's Romeo and Juliet, performance artist Sooze in Eric Bogosian's Suburbia and originated the role of Carrie, a junkie prostitute in the experimental play Exercises in Depravity, which featured R. H. Thomson.

 She also starred in award-winning short films adapted from plays: Pony, adapted from White Biting Dog by playwright Judith Thompson; Dying Like Ophelia, adapted from Lion in the Streets also by playwright Judith Thompson; Polished, adapted from Polished by playwright James Harkness.
 In 2005, Dwyer reunited with her Better Than Chocolate director Anne Wheeler, guest starring in the awarding winning Canadian series This Is Wonderland.
 True to her roots, Dwyer returned to Newfoundland and Labrador, where she studied filmmaking at NIFCO, guest starred on Republic of Doyle, and shared her talent at For the Love of Learning, Inc, a not-for-profit empowerment and creativity-based learning program, teaching theatre to Newfoundland and Labrador's youth to use their creativity to overcome social and / or economic obstacles.
 In 2006, Dwyer was voted one of the Top Ten Hottest Actresses and profiled as The Hottest Canadian on "The Hottest Canadian".
 She was also named a Newfoundland Entertainment Icon by "The Newfoundland Herald".

 Death

-Dwyer died on 25 September 2018 at the age of 43.
+Dwyer died on 25 September 2018 at the age of 43 from suicide.